 - Class 2: This type of malocclusion consists of an overbite.
 An overbite is when the upper jaw and the upper teeth abnormally overlap the lower jaw and teeth.

 As we noted in the opening, some cases of malocclusion are so minor that individuals will never elect to seek any corrective treatment.
-However, in the case of moderate to severe Class 1, 2 and 3 malocclusions, corrective treatment is often the best course of action.
-Malocclusions are commonly treated with orthodontics, which may include:
+However, in the case of moderate to severe Class 1, 2, and 3 malocclusions, corrective treatment is often the best course of action.
+Malocclusions are commonly treated with orthodontics but there are other treatments.

 The benefits of having a malocclusion treated extend beyond just attaining a proper bite.
 Treatment can also make the teeth easier to clean with a toothbrush, which can lead to better overall oral care and also minimize the likelihood of cavities and tooth decay.
 Having malocclusions treated can also limit strain that is placed on the jaw and teeth, thereby reducing the likelihood of broken or chipped teeth as well as issues with the TMJ.